 How to treat varicose veins today with modern technology?

 There are a number of minimally-invasive procedures to treat varicose veins using modern technology.
-The best treatments today include venaseal, varithena, and radiofrequency ablation, the latter of which is conducted with a modern device called ClosureFast.
+Some of the best treatments today include venaseal, varithena, and radiofrequency ablation, the latter of which is conducted with a modern device called ClosureFast.

 How to cure grade 3 varicose veins without any surgery?